mrsingleton/jour71105/lessons/data/math/percentages/01-percent.md

 ## To calculate percent
 1. Determine the whole
 2. Divide the part by the whole
-- Note that the resulting figure will be zero point something
+- Note that the resulting figure will be zero point something, `0.xxx`
 3. Multiply that by `100`

 ### Percent Spreadsheet Formula